denyspoltorak/odt2wiki/README.md

 # ODT to wiki converter

-odt2wiki is a small tool that converts an OpenOffice / LibreOffice text document into a markdown-based wiki.
+odt2wiki is a small tool that converts an OpenOffice / LibreOffice text document into a markdown-based wiki or a static website.
 It was designed for processing large documents with hundreds of diagrams and thousands of cross-links.

 Supported output formats: